diogoff/plasma-disruptions/README.md

+# Under construction

-# A Recurrent Neural Network for Disruption Prediction
+## A Recurrent Neural Network for Disruption Prediction

 ### Requirements